Forethought-Technologies/solve-ios/README.md

 This repository contains the framework and instructions for the Forethought iOS SDK.

-A valid API key in order to use the Forethought Solve SDK.
+A valid API key is needed in order to use the Forethought Solve SDK.
 In additon to the documentation below, sample apps have been written in Objective-C & Swift, as well as a SwiftUI implementation

 <p align="center">
 	<img src="https://github.com/Forethought-Technologies/solve-ios/blob/main/demo.gif" width="296" height="640">